PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_conclusion.md

 Nothing exemplifies the need for robustness in biological systems better than oscillators.
 If your heart skips a beat when you are watching a horror movie, it should be able to return quickly to its natural rhythm.
 When you hold your breath to dive underwater, you shouldn't hyperventilate when you return to the surface.
 And regardless of what functions your cells perform or what disturbances they find in their environment, they should be able to maintain a normal cell cycle.

 An excellent illustration of the robustness of the circadian clock is the body's ability to handle jet lag.
 There is no apparent reason why humans would have evolved to be resilient to flying halfway around the world.
-And yet are circadian clock is so resilient that after a few days of fatigue and crankiness, we return to a normal daily cycle.
+And yet our circadian clock is so resilient that after a few days of fatigue and crankiness, we return to a normal daily cycle.

 In the previous lesson, we saw that the repressilator will oscillate even in a noisy environment.
 This behavior leads us to wonder about the extent to which the repressilator is robust.
 Much like the circadian clock responding to jet lag, we wonder how quickly the repressilator can respond to the jolt of a sudden disturbance in the concentrations of its particles.